 Single Breasted Trench Coat

 Trench coats are the first option that comes to mind when we think of transitional long coats.
 The single-breasted trench coat has a single column of buttons, which makes it easily wearable outerwear.
 There is a wide lapel collar and a waist belt, which you can adjust accordingly.
-Trench coats are commonly worn in earthy tones like brown, khaki, and beige, but black, grey, and navy are versatile options for women.
+Trench coats are commonly worn in earthy tones like brown, khaki, and beige, but black, grey, and navy are the most versatile trench coats for women.

-Trench coats with a double column for buttons is a trendy type of long coat that looks very sophisticated.
+Leather trench coats with a double column for buttons is a trendy type of long leather coat that looks very sophisticated.
 They are made with a lighter material for the transitional weather and heavier material like leather, wool, or corduroy for winter.
 The stylish double-breasted trench coat is definitely a wardrobe necessity.

 Quilted Parka Coat